snu-mllab/GuidedQuant/README.md

 tokenizer = AutoTokenizer.from_pretrained(quantized_model_name)
 streamer = TextStreamer(tokenizer)

-prompt = "Write me a short story about Harry, Ron, and Hermione.\n" chat = [
+prompt = "Write me a short and concise story about Harry, Ron, and Hermione.\n" chat = [
-    {"role": "system", "content": "You are a helpful, creative, and engaging storyteller.\n"}, {"role": "user", "content": prompt},
+    {"role": "system", "content": "You are a helpful assistant.\n"}, {"role": "user", "content": prompt},
 ]